matteobaccan/owner/docs/variables-expansion.md

 permalink: /docs/variables-expansion/
 ---

-Sometimes it may be useful to expand properties values from other properties:
+Sometimes it may be useful to expand properties values from other properties.

+Let's have a look at this properties file:

 ```properties
 story=The ${animal} jumped over the ${target}